16-year-old boy killed, 3 other teens injured in car crash

 HIMEJI —

-A 16-year-old boy and three other teenagers were killed early Saturday morning when the car they were in crashed into a tree in Himeji, Hyogo Prefecture.
+A 16-year-old boy was killed and three other teenagers injured early Saturday morning when the car they were in crashed into a tree in Himeji, Hyogo Prefecture.

 According to police, the accident occurred at around 1:30 a.m.
-Fuji TV quoted police as saying the dead boy was driving the car and that he had a license to drive a small motorbike, but not a car.
+Fuji TV quoted police as saying the boy killed in the crash was driving the car and that he had a license to drive a small motorbike, but not a car.

 Police said the other three boys are also 16 years old.
 Two of them remained unconscious in hospital, while the third was awake but in a serious condition.